wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/04-developing-for-multisite-network.md

-# The Differences Between Developing for Multisite vs Single Site
+# Developing for a Multisite Network

 ## Introduction

-When developing themes or plugins for a WordPress multisite network, there are a few things to consider that are slightly different from developing for a single site WordPress install.
+WordPress core contains some multisite specific functionality that controls certain aspects of the network, or subsites on the network.

 In this lesson, you'll learn about some multisite specific naming conventions to be aware of, and then dive into some useful multisite specific functions and hooks to be aware of.